SoftwareDevEngResearch/AutoFunc/README.md

 python example_get_func_rep.py
 ```

-And it will generate a file ```test1.csv``` with the results of the autonmated functional representation based on
+And it will generate a file ```test1.csv``` with the results of the automated functional representation based on
 the example data in the ```assets``` folder.

 ## Contributing